Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: Background

 \emph{Ulysses Sequence Parallelism} partitions the embedding sequence for parallelizing inference.
 Yet, each attention head requires the full sequence, resulting in all-to-all communications before and after the attention layer, as shown in Figure~\ref{fig:sequcence_parallelism}.
 Nevertheless, the communication cost does not increase with SP as shown in the last column of Table~\ref{tab:complexity}.

-Ulysses has been applied to training, and in this work, we extend Ulysses for inference handing inference specific nuances to allow for a generalized implementation \footnote{In the rest of the paper, we use Ulysses and SP interchangeably.}.
+Ulysses has been applied to training, and in this work, we extend Ulysses for inference handling inference-specific nuances to allow for a generalized implementation \footnote{In the rest of the paper, we use Ulysses and SP interchangeably.}.